 "A guide to writing an academic paper" by Valerie Strauss

-Guide to writing resumes and cover letters by Harvard University
+Guide to writing resumes and cover letters by the University of Wisconsin-Madison

 Online Writing Lab (OWL) by Purdue University